List of Top 10 characters: Officer Irma "Irma Geddon" Wornow

-A stocky, middle-aged woman in a nuclear-armed battlesuit.
-Irma is a patriotic, working class police officer with a bit of a propensity for aggressive tactics (and lethal, radioactive force).
-She is married to Ron, a precog whose abilities prevent him from gaining employment for most of the series.
+A stocky, middle-aged woman in a nuclear-armed battlesuit, Irma is a patriotic, working class police officer with a bit of a propensity for aggressive tactics (and lethal, radioactive force).
+She is married to Ron, a precog whose abilities prevent him from gaining employment for most of the series, though he eventually finds a job thanks to a suggestion from Joe Pi.
 They have two children Cherry Bomb and Cerebra.
 She was partner and a close friend to Girl One until her death and is then partnered with Joe Pi.
 Her grief over Sung Li's death makes her acceptance of her new partner very difficult but they eventually become friends.
 Five years after the Ultima incident, Irmageddon is briefly paired with Rexa Smax.

 New officers

 The following characters were added by writer Paul Di Filippo for his spin-off series, Beyond the Farthest Precinct.

 Officer Chelle "Curlew" Chambliss

 Chamblis is Dust Devil's new partner.
 A bird-woman, her physiology does not display the ability to fly, in contrast to Peregrine, though she does have a sonic cry.
 She and Dust Devil eventually enter a sexual relationship after Bodine's mother passes away.